abramhindle/dbn-bitmap-to-pcm-blog-post/README.md

 * osborne-pulse -- taken from [Pulse](https://vimeo.com/115228257)
 * osborne-seeing-sound -- taken from [Seeing a sound quickly](https://vimeo.com/132365424)

-These videos are (C) Jon Osborne -- assume similar rules to CC-BY-NC-ND
+These videos are (C) John Osborne -- assume similar rules to CC-BY-NC-ND

 Public domain images from Archive.org